HarshitJ1207/gen-ui/README.md

     - `appointmentId`
     - `newDate`
     - `newTime`
-- On submit, `App.tsx` calls `mockRescheduleAppointment` and returns a confirmation text.
+- The flow attaches an `onSubmit` handler on the widget that calls `mockRescheduleAppointment` and returns a confirmation text message.

 ### 5. Appointment summary (`show_appointment_summary`)